Skip to Content

 And make sure that the nuts of the sprocket cover are loose when you are tightening the chain.

 There is a small oil hole near the nose sprocket of the bar, and you can pour some bar oil into this hole to lubricate it.
-And for good measures, get some bar oil on a piece of cloth and apply the oil to the chain.
+And for suitable measures, get some bar oil on a piece of cloth and apply the oil to the chain.

 After ensuring everything is nice and snug, reconnect the sparkplug wire if you had taken it off before starting the bar replacement process, and your chainsaw is ready to be used again.
 You can find Chainsaw oil here.